roytang/blog/content/posts/2008/05/regionals-2008.md

 I played Korlash/Mishra built by Flores, going 5-and-3.

 I was debating whether I would even go to play in the tournament, as I was totally unprepared and was quite tired.
-I figured a straight aggro deck would be fine, as I didn&#8217;t want to play Reveillark again for the expected nine rounds.
+I figured a straight aggro deck would be fine, as I didn&'t want to play Reveillark again for the expected nine rounds.
 I lent out the merfolk deck, so I cobbled together a build of Elves the night before instead:

 <div class="decklist">
   <ul class="decklist_group">